oceanbase/docker-images/seekdb/README.md

 - The host machine should have at least 1 physical cores and 2GB of memory.
 - Docker should be installed and running on the host machine.
 Refer to the [Docker installation guide](https://docs.docker.com/get-docker/).

-## Starting a SeekDB Instance
+## Starting a seekdb Instance

-To start a SeekDB instance, use the following commands:
+To start a seekdb instance, use the following commands:

 ```bash
 docker run -d -p 2881:2881 -p 2886:2886 oceanbase/seekdb